 Saporito's attorney Nicholas De Blouw declined to comment on the specifics of the case, preferring to let the complaint speak for itself.
 He did say, though, that cases like these can take years to litigate.
 De Blouw also said his firm has overseen many complaints against tech firms over alleged labor law violations.
 "This is the way they shave labor costs," he said.

 John Taylor, communications director for SpaceX, said in an email to The Verge, "SpaceX denies the claims made in this complaint and will refute them in court."

 California labor law requires employers to provide 30-minute meal breaks for employees who work more than five hours and a second meal break if the employee works more than 10 hours.
 It also requires employers to allow 10-minute rest breaks for every four hours worked.

 Allegations against SpaceX for violating labor laws are becoming a common occurrence.
 Over a year ago, two lawsuits were filed in Los Angeles County by former employees claiming the rocket maker denied them breaks and forced them to work off the clock.
 In April 2015, an ex-clerical worker named Sebring Whitaker filed a class action suit that made similar accusations, including denial of severance when he and others were laid off.
-A few months later, a California judge denied Musk's attempt to dismiss a pair of class action lawsuits claiming SpaceX laid off hundreds of workers with state-mandated warning.
+A few months later, a California judge denied Musk's attempt to dismiss a pair of class action lawsuits claiming SpaceX laid off hundreds of workers without state-mandated warning.